Smurphy-git/HomeStat/docs/welcome.md

 	• Hub Name / Location:  Give your hub a name
 	• Save Changes: When you have correctly entered the required parameters, select this to Save the configuration.
-	• IP Address: The local IP Address of your hub.
+	• IP Address: The local IP Address of your hub
-App Id
+	* App Id